isofinly/evrz-hackathon/README.md

    - **Review Preview:** The bot will reply with paginated preview of the review results.
    - **Review Download:** Use the provided button to download the full review report as a PDF file.

+## Packages structure

+- `src/bot` — Telegram bot code.
+- `src/review` — Code review logic.
+- - `src/review/parsers` - Code chunking logic

+## Review pipeline

+1. **RAG**: Create a vector database from the knowledge base to align code chunks with relevant review examples.
+2. **Review**:
+   - Parse project structure
+   - Analyze the structure of individual files.
+   - Divide files into manageable chunks.
+   - Use RAG to generate prompts and contextual information for the model.
+   - Generate and format the review

 ## Contributing